 191,700 Drops to purchase, must be Level 4+

-The ENVE SES 3.4 wheels perform decently on flats, but they also climb better than any of the wheelsets above.
-And like the Roval CLX64s, these hoops have a low-level requirement (4+), so they may be worth picking up until you can get one of the faster wheelsets above.
+The ENVE SES 3.4 wheels perform decently on flats, but they also climb better than any of the wheelsets above, ranked #4 on our list of best climbing wheels in game.
+They also have a super low level requirement (4+), so they may be worth picking up until you can get one of the faster wheelsets above.

 What’s the Time Gap?